MID-IST-FALL-2018/elastic-math-server/README.md

 # Elastic Mathematical Server

-Your task in this assignment is to implement an server that is able to perform some mathematical binary operations (concretely: addition, subtraction and multiplication).
+Your task in this assignment is to implement a server that is able to perform some mathematical binary operations (concretely: addition, subtraction and multiplication).
-The server must have the following features
+The server must have the following features:

-1. Parallelism - The server must be able to process many operations in parallel.
+1. *Parallelism* - The server must be able to process many operations in parallel.
-2. Elasticity - The server must be able to reduce/increase the amount of resources that it uses depending on how many operations are requested.
+2. *Elasticity* - The server must be able to reduce/increase the amount of resources that it uses to compute the operations depending on how many operations are requested.

 The operations are submitted by clients that you must implement as well.
 A client has a list of tasks that submits to the server and wait for the answer.